 Marriott saves time for hotel managers and drives bookings with the Yext Knowledge Engine

 Marriott International, Inc. is a leading global lodging company with nearly 6,000 properties in 120 countries.
 One of the world’s iconic brands, Marriott has been welcoming guests for nearly 90 years.
-In addition to the hotels bearing the Marriott name, the company owns and operates a portfolio of renowned hotel brands including The Ritz-Carlton, St. Regis, W Hotels, Sheraton and more.
-To this day, the company is guided by Marriott family leadership, maintaining the company’s core values of dedication to the customer, innovation, integrity, service to the global community and putting people first.
+In addition to the hotels bearing the Marriott name, the company owns and operates a portfolio of renowned hotel brands, including The Ritz-Carlton, St. Regis, W Hotels, Sheraton, and more.
+To this day, the company is guided by Marriott family leadership, maintaining the company’s core values of dedication to the customer, innovation, integrity, service to the global community, and putting people first.

-Marriott uses the Yext Knowledge Engine to provide flexible Digital Knowledge Management services to its hotels
+Marriott Uses the Yext Knowledge Engine to Provide Flexible Digital Knowledge Management Services to its Hotels

 Marriott uses Yext Listings to manage hotel digital knowledge globally, while also empowering individual hotel franchisees to customize their listings with local content themselves.
-The Yext Knowledge Engine enables brands like Marriott to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire PowerListings® Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
+The Yext Knowledge Engine enables brands like Marriott to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.

 With Yext, Marriott can update and maintain information for every hotel, all from a single comprehensive dashboard — and distribute as much control to local managers as necessary.